 - The accountability of public services and the importance of maintaining public confidence in the process of internal review;

-- The need to secure full and open participation from the different agencies and professionals involved;
+- The need to secure full and open participation from the different agencies and practitioners involved;

 - The responsibility to provide relevant information to those with a legitimate interest;